 2. How do we know we can trust the home carer?

 All of our carers are garda vetted and undergo various training such as attending an induction day, Moving and Handling care, Dementia care and Personal care.
 Continued education and training is provided regularly.
-We monitor all carers too, each carer has to log in and out and fill out a report on each visit.
-The telemonitoring system means that office staff can see instantly if anything is awry.
+We also monitor all carers.
+Each carer has to log in and out and fill out a report on each visit.
+So, our telemonitoring system means that office staff can see instantly if anything is awry.

 3. How do we fund the home care?